-The skin is the largest organ in the human body, however, the role of air pollution in skin cancer development is poorly understood.
-The link between ultraviolet (UV) radiation and skin cancer is better known, but descriptions of how different wavelengths of UV radiation affect the skin is also inadequately described in scientific literature.
+The skin is the largest organ in the human body, however, whether air pollution can cause skin cancer development is poorly understood.
+The link between ultraviolet (UV) radiation and skin cancer is better known, but descriptions of how different wavelengths of UV radiation affect the skin is also inadequately described in the scientific literature.

 Our understanding of the relationship between air pollution and skin cancer is constantly improving, along with our knowledge about UV radiation-air pollutant interactions.
 New types of sunscreen could greatly improve skin cancer prevention, but much more research is needed.